kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix/index.md

 # Reproducible environment

-For this, we will rely on the awesome command by nix named `nix-shell`.
+To archive reproducibility, we're going to rely on the awesome command by Nix named `nix-shell`.
 This command allows you to create a shell environment given a list of packages and shell hooks.
-Go ahead, try it with `nix-shell -p hello`;
-This should give you a shell with a modified `PATH` giving you access to the command `hello`.
+Go ahead, try it with `nix-shell -p hello`; This should give you a shell with a modified `PATH` giving you access to the command `hello`.

 {{< highlight console >}}
 # -f <nixpkgs> is not a required argument, but it's good to know about it
-$ nix-shell -f '<nixpkgs>'
+$ nix-shell -f '<nixpkgs>' -p hello
 $ hello
 Hello, world!
+$ EOF                   # Ctrl-D
+$ hello
+hello: command not found
 {{< /highlight >}}

 One can simply run `nix-shell -p hugo` to install and use Hugo.
 Using nix-shell like that has some limitations:

 - no guarentee that the same version of Hugo is going to be used.
+Unless you specify `-I nixpkgs=/path/to/fixed/nixpkgs`.
-- no way to write shell hooks so you can install the theme at the correct place, without relying on importing the theme as code or submodule
+- no way to write shell hooks to setup the theme at the correct place, without relying on importing the theme as code or submodule

 These limitations can be avoided by expressing the desired environment in a nix expression automatically loaded by nix-shell.
 Create a file